ppy/osu-wiki/news/2024/2024-01-28-vocaloid-mapping-contest-2.md

 > I am just one person who loves music.
 That's all.
 It would be more than enough if I can help the "osu!" content flourish, even if only in the shadows.

 But we didn't stop at simply featuring **iroha(sasaki)**'s amazing music.
 We realised that this contest demanded a judge who truly understands the essence of VOCALOID mapping.
-Who better to join our judging panel than the extraordinary mapper of many osu! classics like [Kakuzetsu Thanatos](https://osu.ppy.sh/beatmapsets/76396), **[NatsumeRin](https://osu.ppy.sh/users/151679)**!
+Who better to join our judging panel than the extraordinary mapper of many osu! classics like [Kakuzetsu Thanatos](https://osu.ppy.sh/beatmapsets/76396), **::NatsumeRin::{ user-id=151679 }**!

 Want to participate?
 Here's what you need to know: